 Matched betting is a method of using betting exchanges to offset bookmaker bets to qualify for free bets and other offers.

-You can get started with Matched Betting with a Profit Accumulator free trial and make your first £40 profit and learn step by step with instructions, videos and easy to use software to find and calculate bets.
+You can get started with Matched Betting with an Outplayed free trial and make your first £40 profit and learn step by step with instructions, videos and easy to use software to find and calculate bets.

 Bookmakers offer free bet offers, for example, Bet £10 get £20, to entice new customers to sign up, or in the case of daily reload offers to keep customers active.